Tyger8540/ecs-175-final-project/README.md

 **F** -- To destroy a block the camera is looking at.

 ## Procedural Generation & Particle Systems
 Our project combines procedural generation and particle systems to generate a chunk of a voxel-based world.
+There are various sliders to control the properties of terrain generation,
+including:
+- **Frequency** - The frequency of noise used to generate terrain.
+Higher frequency will generate sharp terrain.
+- **Tree Density** - The density of tree generation in grassy areas.
+- **Campfire Density** - The density of campfire generation.
+- **Terrain Width** - The length and width of the chunk.
+- **Terrain Height** - The maximum height of the chunk.
+If height is 2, then taller trees and taller mountain peaks will be generated.
+- **Weather** - Controls weather effects.